School of Theatre

 Award-winning faculty whose experience spans the world provide individualized instruction, giving students the extra edge they need to succeed.
 Preparation that extends beyond skills and experience – that’s what you’ll find in the School of Theatre.

 The School of Theatre offers undergraduate and graduate degrees covering a range of areas, including Acting, Musical Theatre, Stage Management, Theatre Design and Technology, and Directing.

-Perform on Centre Stage
+Create on Centre Stage

 Studios, Labs and Venues